-Option F: If a management trigger trips after the Board has already initiated action in response to a different management trigger, the Board can defer management action in response to the subsequent trigger until the next assessment.
+If a management trigger is tripped at any time, the Board must take the corresponding action.
+However, if a management trigger trips after the Board has already initiated action (e.g., developing addendum) in response to a different management trigger, the Board may defer management action in response to the subsequent trigger until the next assessment.